machine-moon/scrabble/README.md

 Multi-language dictionary support
 Better error handling and addition of tooltips

+## Known Bugs

+- Word placed somewhere besides center does not get removed
+- Ai words are not in words list
+- After placing word anywhere besides center, the tiles get highlighted for some reason
+- Player tiles don't get returned after placing word anywhere besides the center

 ## License

 This open-source project comes under the Open Source License, allowing free usage and modification without any restriction.